 Mt.
 Whitney Mountaineers Route Winter/Spring

 Over this 4-day climb we will establish two expedition style camps with our highest site located at the base of the spectacular East Face of Mt.
 Whitney.
 Here we take time to practice techniques used for our ascent.
 Crampon methods, ice axe skills, fixed line systems, and avalanche transceiver use are some of the topics covered by our expert staff.
 These are the same skills used for ascents on high peaks worldwide making this climb superb training for mountaineering trips such as Mexico’s Volcanoes, Ecuador’s Volcanoes, Aconcagua, Mt.
-Elbrus, and many other big snow climbs.
+Elbrus, Denali, peaks in the Himalayas, and many other big snow climbs.

 Use the button below to book a Mt.
 Whitney Winter/Spring climb or contact our office.
 Custom dates and private trips are also available.